malodgher/FighterRoster/README.md

 3. Run `serve -s build`
    (If you do not have `serve`, use `npm install -g serve`)

-4. Copy the link given in `serve` onto the address bar in your browser and press Enter
+4. Copy either link given by `serve` onto the address bar in your browser and press Enter